jariou/omdk/README.md

     "output_file_path"
     "output_format"

-and the values of these keys should be string paths, given relative to the parent folder in which the model keys server repository is located.
+and the values of the path-related keys should be string paths, given relative to the parent folder in which the model keys server repository is located.
 The JSON file is usually placed in the model keys server repository.
+The `"output_format"` key is optional - by default the script will generate an Oasis keys file.

 Keys records returned by an Oasis keys lookup service (see the <a href="https://github.com/OasisLMF/OasisPiWind/blob/master/src/keys_server/PiWindKeysLookup.py" target="_blank">PiWind lookup service</a> for reference) will be Python dicts with the following structure

     {
         "id": <loc.
 ID>,
-        "peril_id": <Oasis peril type ID - see oasis_utils/oasis_utils.py>,
+        "peril_id": <Oasis peril type ID - oasis_utils/oasis_utils.py>,
-        "coverage": <coverage type ID - see oasis_utils/oasis_utils.py>, "area_peril_id": <area peril ID>,
+        "coverage": <Oasis coverage type ID - see oasis_utils/oasis_utils.py>, "area_peril_id": <area peril ID>,
         "vulnerability_id": <vulnerability ID>,
         "message": <lookup status message>,